Jacob’s Dysfunctional Family

 Jacob’s familial narrative is filled with destructive choices, inspiring much midrashic interpretation.
 Though midrash is often dismissed as purely imaginative, where can we find its roots in the original text?

-Click here to access other recorded classes by David Silber.
+Click here to access podcasts recorded by Jon Kelsen.